CHE72/KPPT-1200-TPASS-Calculator/README.md

 Added: The "ANSI escape code" is used for the first time in the printf function, so that the output of the program can be displayed in different colors, which is convenient for users to read.
 Added: At the initial stage of the program, some English introduction and English options will be displayed.
-Added: GNU General Public License version 2 (GPL-2.0) offical English version
+Added: GNU General Public License version 2 (GPL-2.0) Offical English Version
+Added: GNU General Public License version 2 (GPL-2.0) Unofficial Chinese Translation
 Updated:
 Improved: Some paragraph format and English wording in "Readme.md".
 Improved: The input fuction block in "Taipei MRT" is changed to a "for loop", which effectively reduces resource consumption.